LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/Training.md

 ### Reflections and Improvements

-Following a peer observation of my teaching session, I received valuable feedback that has significantly impacted my teaching approach.
+Part of the teaching certificate consisted on teaching-observation class.
+I received valuable feedback for one of my classes that has significantly impacted my teaching approach.
 Here are the key reflections and improvements I have made:

 <div style="background-color: #424246; border: 1px solid #424246; padding: 15px; border-radius: 10px; margin-bottom: 20px;">
   <h3 style="color: white;">Reflections on Peer Observation</h3>